 The fostering process for babies

-We’ve covered details of the NFA fostering process on the blog before, including our recent piece: What happens during a fostering assessment?
-Whether you plan to care for teenagers or toddlers, the process itself is largely the same.
+Whether you plan to care for teenagers or toddlers, the process itself is largely the same for other types of fostering.
 When you apply to become a foster carer, part of your application will ask what age groups you would like to be considered to look after.

 During your assessment, your suitability for fostering different groups will be appraised, including identifying different strengths and weaknesses that can then be developed.
 On a practical level, young babies need to stay in the room of caregivers at least until the age of six months, so if you are interested in getting involved in foster care for babies, you will need space for a cot in your bedroom.
 Children aged two and above must have a bedroom of their own.

 The importance of a child’s first three years

 Fostering babies and young children is recognised by many as a particularly rewarding role because of the impact the first three years of a child’s life has on their personal development.
 During this period we develop not only our language skills but also our sense of self, direction of our emotions and some of our ability to form relationships.
 This can make fostering babies and young children a very demanding role that comes with a lot of responsibility.

 As a nurturing foster carer you are likely to witness babies in your care encountering many things for the first time, and will need to provide care that helps how they learn, behave and think far into their future.
 You will need to prepare very young children in your care for their lives with future adoptive parents or return to their birth parents, depending on the local authority’s Care Plan.

 Extra considerations when fostering a baby

 Fostering any child is a 24/7 role that requires a lot of energy and focus, and this may be considered even more true in the case of fostering babies.
 This is because babies require very close care that incorporates tasks such as night feeds, cuddling and soothing.